Khulna Tigers: 2012

-2012/13
+2013

 After a strong last season, Khulna could not make a team as strong as their previous campaign.
 This time they have Shahriar Nafees as captain who had Riki Wessels, Shapoor Zadran and more as company.
 Khulna had a disastrous season this time.
 Losing 75% of their 12 matches, finishing last at 7th.

-2016/17
+2016

 After a complete change in the franchise ownership and management Khulna Titans were established in advance of the 2016–17 Bangladesh Premier League.
 They had a stable team with the likes of sume talented Bangladeshi players such as Mahmudullah (icon), Shafiul Islam, Ariful Haque, Mosharraf Hossain.
 They added 9 overseas to their roster such as Riki Wessels, Junaid Khan, Lendl Simmons, Nicholas Pooran and Andre Fletcher.
 They were able to get to the playoffs but were defeated by both Rajshahi Kings and Dhaka Dynamites.
 They ended up second in the team rankings with Junaid Khan as their leading wicket-taker and Mahmudullah as the leading scorer.
 They won nail-biting encounters against Chittagong Vikings and Rajshahi Kings in the league stage.
 They finished with being known as 'the team with the best bowling attack' as two of their seamers (Junaid and Shafiul) were in the top 10 most wickets list for the tournament and had a rather disappointing Batting lineup as most batter failed to show their potential other than Ariful and their icon.

-2017/18
+2017

-They re-signed Mahmudullah Riyad as their icon while they also made contracts with South African cricketers Rilee Rossouw, Kyle Abbott, Aussie star Chris Lynn (will miss BPL due to injury), Windies's 2016 ICC World T20 hero Carlos Brathwaite and his national teammate Chadwick Walton.
+They re-signed Mahmudullah Riyad as their icon while they also made contracts with South African cricketers Rilee Rossouw, Kyle Abbott, Aussie star Chris Lynn (missed that BPL due to injury), Windies' 2016 ICC World T20 hero Carlos Brathwaite and his national teammate Chadwick Walton.
 They also signed Englishman Dawid Malan and Lankan all-rounder Seekkuge Prasanna and more.
 They retained Junaid Khan, Ariful Haque, Shafiul Islam, Mosharraf Hossain Rubel and Benny Howell.
 Pakistani Wicket-keeper batsman Sarfraz Ahmed, leg spinner Shadab Khan and Junaid will be unavailable for selection on a temporary basis due to domestic commitments.

 From the draft, the Titans signed 8 locals (more than minimum of 7) and 2 foreigners.
 Their first pick was bought Nazmul Hossain Shanto while the surprise picks were U19 skipper Saif Hassan and little-known local pacer Imran Ali and Barbados-born English cricketer Jofra Archer.
 The interesting thing about Imran is that he took a 5-wicket haul in his second List-A match.
 They signed Sri Lankan batting all-rounder Shehan Jayasuriya and other locals from the draft.

 Khulna Titans had the strong start with a win against Sylhet Sixers.
 The team was pretty consistent throughout the tournament and finished 3rd in the league stage, hence qualifying to the playoffs.
 In the eliminator against Rangpur Riders a one-man show from Chris Gayle, who struck an unbeaten 126, blew the Titans away and had them eliminated.